keighty/keighty.github.io/source/_posts/2014-01-22-maintaining-mongod.md

 ---
 layout: post
-title: "maintaining mongod"
+title: "mongod maintenance"
 date: 2014-01-22 07:23:10 -0800
 comments: true
 categories: mongodb
 ---

-My laptop's battery died.
+My laptop's battery died, and I let it.
 Not a big deal, it is an old laptop and is used to being abused.
-I do not, however, have an old installation of mongo.
-I am quite new to mongo (as with everything else), so when meteor told me that it could not find a running instance of mongodb, I immediately began by trying to start it up again<!--more-->:
+Every time it does a hard shut down like that I wonder if it will recover.
+The laptop recovered just fine, but mongo did not.
+When my computer coughed back to life, I politely requested a meteor server, to which meteor replied that it could not start my server because it could not find a running mongodb.
+My first instinct, naturally, was to start it up again<!--more-->:

 ```bash
 $ mongo start